leanprover-community/mathzoo/README.md

 Every gem must:

 - be in its own file
-- start with a `-- #mathlib YYYY-MM-DD <commit>` comment indicating a commit against which the file will build
+- build on the current version of mathlib (i.e. the version in `leanpkg.toml`)
 - include a description of where the problem came from (if not implied by filename)
-- only import files from mathlib
+- only import files from mathlib and mathzoo's `imports` folder
 - be `sorry`-free
 - be `example`-free
 - be reasonably short (e.g. <200 lines, not including comments)